itsaplev/weather-test-app/README.md

 1. HTML5 / CSS3
 2. JavaScript without using third-party libraries and tools
 3. SPA
-4. On-demand data loading from service (if there is no data in db - IndexedDB)
+4. On-demand data loading from service (if there is no data in db)
 5. WebWorker for calculations
 6. Canvas for chart